jayson-clark/hackohio/frontend/OAUTH_SETUP.md

 # OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for the Synapse Mapper frontend.
+This guide will help you set up Google OAuth authentication for the Empirica frontend.

 ## Prerequisites